mmiah00/Jungle-Escape/README.md

 1/12/2019
 Maisha: Today I worked on using PuTTy and am editing my code so that it can be tested.
 It prints fine but switching two tiles doesn't.
+Vivien: I worked on play2048 and JungleEscape and sucessfully got play2048 to be called from JungleEscape.

 1/13/2019
 Maisha: I continued trying to fix my issues with FifteenPuzzle.
 I then started working on the JungleEscape file to incorporate some of the dialogue and words.
 I also transitioned between scene 1 and playing 2048 puzzle.
+Vivien: I worked on adding the backgrounds for the first two scenes.
+In the beginning, I had a lot of difficulty setting up the background because I didnt realize had to put each row in a different putString.
+I created scene1 and scene2 where the player can walk across the terminal and incorportated play2048 as the first game.
+I attempted to complete FifteenPuzzle, but I was unable to.